Ji2424/Predicting-the-Biodegradability-of-Chemicals-from-QSAR-Data-in-Matlab/README.md

 The dataset used is the QSAR Biodegradation dataset from the UCI Machine Learning Repository.
 It contains 1055 compounds described by 41 molecular descriptors, with a binary target indicating biodegradable or non-biodegradable.

-Data Processing
+Data Processing:

-Checked for missing and infinite values
+-Checked for missing and infinite values

-Verified zero-variance features
+-Verified zero-variance features

-Assessed duplicate rows
+-Assessed duplicate rows

-Identified moderate class imbalance (699 non-biodegradable, 356 biodegradable)
+-Identified moderate class imbalance (699 non-biodegradable, 356 biodegradable)

-Performed 80:20 train-test split
+-Performed 80:20 train-test split

-Applied z-score normalization using training statistics only to prevent data leakage
+-Applied z-score normalization using training statistics only to prevent data leakage

-Conducted Pearson correlation analysis to assess feature collinearity
+-Conducted Pearson correlation analysis to assess feature collinearity

-Retained outliers as QSAR descriptors can contain meaningful extreme values
+-Retained outliers as QSAR descriptors can contain meaningful extreme values

-Models Implemented
+Models Implemented:

-Logistic Regression
+-Logistic Regression

-Support Vector Machine with RBF kernel
+-Support Vector Machine with RBF kernel

 Gaussian Naive Bayes